open-edge-insights/eii-configmgr/README.md

 ### Generating Documentation

 Generating the documentation has several dependencies which are not installed by the `install.sh` script.
-You must install the following packages in order to generate the documentation:
+You must install the following packages to generate the documentation:

 ```sh
 sudo apt install doxygen texlive-full
 ```

-**WARNING:** This install way take a very long time.
-It will install > `4GB` of packages.
+**Warning:** This install way take a very long time.
+It will install more than `4GB` of packages.

-If you are building the Python binding (by using the `WITH_PYTHON` flag), then you must also install Sphinx and an extension for Sphinx.
+If you are building the Python binding by using the `WITH_PYTHON` flag, then you must also install Sphinx and an extension for Sphinx.
 This can be accomplished with the following commands:

 ```sh
 sudo apt install python3-sphinx
 sudo -H -E pip3 install m2r
 ```

-> **NOTE:** The commands above assume you already have Python 3.6 and pip
+> **Note:** The commands above assume you already have Python 3.6 and pip
 > installed on your system.

 **Go documentation generation is WIP.**

 Once you have completed these steps, the documentation can be generated by running the following make command:

 ```sh
 make docs && make docs
 ```

-Note that currently you need to run `make docs` twice so that the table of contents is generated correctly for each of the documents.
+>**Note:** Currently you need to run `make docs` twice so that the table of contents is generated correctly for each of the documents.
 This will be fixed in the future.

 The PDF documents will be in the `docs/pdfs/` directory within your `build` directory.
 There will be other log files and output files associated with the building of the PDFs.
 Any file that does not end in `.pdf` can be ignored.

 ## Packaging

-> **NOTE:** If the build is done using the system installed gRPC, then packaging
-> cannot be done .
-This is due to the various linking issues that can occur in
+> **Note:** If the build is done using the system installed gRPC, then packaging cannot be done .
+This is due to the various linking issues that can occur in that scenario.
-> that scenario.

 This library supports being packaged as a Debian, RPM, or Alpine APK packages.
 This is all accomplished via CMake.
 By default, packaging is disabled.
-To enable packaging, add the `-DPACKAGING=ON` flag to your CMake command (see Compilation section above).
+To enable packaging, add the `-DPACKAGING=ON` flag to your CMake command (see Compilation section).
 This command will look something like:

 ```sh
 cmake -DPACKAGING=ON ..